This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Mixing the Batter: Stir just until the ingredients are combined.
-Overmixing can lead to dense or tough cupcakes.
+• Mixing the Batter: Stir the batter only until the ingredients are combined.
+Overmixing can make the cupcakes dense instead of light and tender.

-• Room Temperature Ingredients: If possible, use room-temperature butter, egg white, and cream for a smoother batter and even baking.
+• Room Temperature Ingredients: Let the butter, egg white, and cream come to room temperature before mixing.
+This helps the ingredients blend more easily and promotes even baking.

 Nutrition